Embrace the Hawthorn Moon: Unveiling the Magic and Mystique of Celtic Tree Moon No. 6

-To me, it is clearly the time of the Hawthorn Tree, she is literally bursting out all over the place.
-I love this tree because she is so edible, whether it be her fresh leaves and buds which taste delicious, or her almondy flowers or her berries for jam.
+To me, this is unmistakably the time of the Hawthorn Tree, as it is bursting with life all around us.
+I adore this tree because it offers so many edible delights, from its fresh leaves and buds to its almondy flowers and berries for jam.

 Huath

-Her Celtic name, Huath, is pronounced Hoh-uh, and she is about fertility, masculine energy and fire.
-Hence, why she is used for the Maypole at Beltane, wink wink!
-And, her wood burns the hottest…mmmmm.
-She is the Goddess Brighid’s Tree and ruled by fiery Mars.
+Known in Celtic tradition as Huath, pronounced Hoh-uh, the Hawthorn embodies fertility, masculine energy, and fire.
+This is why it is traditionally used for the Maypole at Beltane!
+Its wood burns the hottest, symbolizing its fiery nature.
+The Hawthorn is associated with the Goddess Brighid and ruled by the fiery planet Mars.

 A Magical Time of Year